benjaminwand/3d-printed-labial-pipe/README.md

 I'd be happy to hear about your instrument!

 ## Version History
-0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com 0.2 Fully proportional pipe part as FreeCad file
+0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com <br>
+0.2 Fully proportional pipe part as FreeCad file

 ## Desigh Thoughts